olayinka3405/Excel-Power-Query-Project/README.md

 # Monthly Sales Analysis Dashboard

 ## Summary:
 Create an interactive, refreshable sales analysis dashboard in Excel that provides insights into sales performance, trends, and key metrics.
-This project will leverage Power Query for data transformation and Pivot Tables/Charts for visual representation
+This project leverage Power Query for data transformation and Pivot Tables/Charts for visual representation

 ## Data Requirements:
 - Sales Data